-If we add one more assumption, namely, $\beta{\mathcal{L}}(K_0) = 0$, which contradicts neither the above definition of fuzzy coalition, nor the intuitive idea of expected behaviour of players in fuzzy cooperative game (the empty coalition does not influence it, however admissible it could be), then the pair fulfils all requirements of the definition of ordinary TU cooperative games.
-Though this way of consideration is not developed in this paper, it is useful to consider this fact as a source of eventual useful tools for further development of the suggested model of fuzzy cooperation.
+If we add an assumption more, namely, $\beta_L(K_0) = 0$, which does not contradict with the above definition of the fuzzy coalition, nor with the intuitive idea of the expected behaviour of players in fuzzy cooperative game (empty coalition does not influence it, however admissible it could be), then the pair fulfils formal definition of the TU cooperative games.
+Even if this way of considerations is not developed in this paper, it is useful to consider this fact as a source of eventual useful tools for the further processing of the suggested model of fuzzy cooperation.

-$$(I,\beta{\mathcal{L}})$$
+$$(I, \beta_L)$$